geekpro404/holy-alquran/README.md

 Al-Quran is a Open Source & it's a Sadaqah Jariyah.
 I hope to make it easy for everyone to read, study, & learn Al-Quran.
 Learn more [about us]((https://holyalquran.netlify.app/about-us)).
 I aiming to make it a complete and reliable for Quran reader.
 I will be adding more features and improving the website.
 Pray for me to Allah (SWT) that he grant me his blessings.<br>
 This project is developed by a Muslim, who do this work for the sake of Allah.
 I don't serve you ads, so I don't need to track you or use your personal data to provide you with better ads to increase my revenues.

+## Caution
+This project is Licensed under the [GNU General Public License v3.0](https://github.com/mrhrifat/holy-alquran/blob/master/LICENSE.md).
+For use this Open Source Project, you must follow the license terms.
+Besides,
+- Don't use this project for commercial purposes.
+- Don't use this project for any illegal purposes.
+- Don't use any materials from this project for any illegal purposes.

 ## Support
 👍🏻 If you're using this project & happy with it or you appreciate what I do and wish to support my work, you can consider by